Powerful quake jolts Alaska towns, produces small tsunami

 More than a dozen aftershocks of magnitude 4.0 or higher were reported immediately after the earthquake, he said from the Alaska Earthquake Center at the University of Alaska Fairbanks.

-”We got people here who are going be working all night,” West said early Wednesday morning. ”These aftershocks will go and go and go and go.”
+”We got people here who are going be working all night,” West said. ”These aftershocks will go and go and go and go.”

+The earthquake happened in the so-called Alaska-Aleutian Trench, where a magnitude 9.2 quake in 1964 was centered.